Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 5, 7, 10 Pfaffians

-where we put $\phi=t^{10}$. \end{Prop} \begin{proof} The computation is almost identical to the degree 13 pfaffian case. \end{proof} This Picard-Fuchs equation $\mathscr{D}_{5}$ is the Calabi-Yau equation of No.302 listed in \cite{van1}.
-The topological invariants computed from $\mathscr{D}_{5}$ coincide with those of $X_{5}$ as we expected. \\
+where we put $\phi=t^{10}$. \end{Prop} \begin{proof} The computation is almost identical to the degree 13 pfaffian case. \end{proof} This Picard--Fuchs equation $\mathscr{D}_{5}$ is the Calabi--Yau equation of No.302 listed in \cite{van1}.
+The topological invariants computed from $\mathscr{D}_{5}$ coincide with those of $X_{5}$ as expected. \\

-\begin{Cor} Let $\alpha_{1},\alpha_{2}$ be the roots of $ 256\phi^{2}-1968\phi+1$, then Riemann's P-Scheme of $\mathscr{D}_{5}$ is given by the following.
+\begin{Cor} Let $\alpha_{1},\alpha_{2}$ be the roots of $ 256\phi^{2}-1968\phi+1=0$, then Riemann's P-Scheme of $\mathscr{D}_{5}$ is given by the following.

 \end{Cor}